arfatbk/spring-cloud-micro-services-application/README.md

 ## OAuthServer
 :file_folder: OAuthServer

 OAuth server will run on `port 8282`.
-This is dfined in :memo: application.yml
+This is defined in :memo: application.yml

     server:
       port: 8282